Tarot in Literature I

 but I deserved to be the one

-that had the news of the trumpet.
+that got the news from the trumpet.

-What has been done is unjust,
+What has been done to me is a great wrong,

 but I forgive and I am willing to be patient.
+(40)

 .